Hazard Assessment for Wildfire - Machine Learning Approach (ECLIPS dataset)#

 pandas: A powerful data manipulation and analysis library for Python.
 It provides data structures like DataFrame for tabular data and tools for reading and writing data from various file formats.

-scipy.signal: Provides signal processing tools, including functions for filtering, spectral analysis, and convolution.
+): Provides signal processing tools, including functions for filtering, spectral analysis, and convolution.sklearn (in

 import os